whatisthisbuffoonery/temp/vm_yeesh/README.md

 		-	cannot contain username
 		-	cannot have 3 identical characters in a row
 		-	root and user password obey the above rules
-		-	user password cannot have less than 7 characters different from the root password
+		-	user password cannot have less than 7 characters different from the password before changing
 	- install and configure sudo with strict rules
 		-	3 attempts to authenticate
 		-	custom error message on wrong password